 - An undergraduate GPA of 3.0 or better

-The Graduate School, University of Florida, requires both a minimum grade average of 3.0 for all upper-division undergraduate work and a minimum verbal-quantitative total score on the General Test of the Graduate Record Examination (GRE).
-Applicants are expected to have received a minimum grade average of 3.0 for all core courses within the Journalism and Mass Communications area and their area of special interest.
+The University of Florida Graduate School requires a minimum grade point average of 3.0 for all upper-division undergraduate work.
+Applicants are also expected to have received a minimum grade point average of 3.0 for all core courses within the Journalism and Mass Communications area and their areas of special interest.
 Direct admission to the Graduate School is dependent upon the presentation of a baccalaureate degree from an accredited college or university.

-Admission is determined by several factors beyond the application material including space availability, and supervisory availability particularly in specialized areas.
+Admission is determined by several factors beyond the application material including space availability and supervisory availability, particularly in specialized areas.
 Meeting the minimum application requirements does not guarantee acceptance.
 Professional and respectful treatment of admissions and other staff members, faculty and administrators is required.
 Unprofessional or disrespectful treatment may result in denial of admission.

 For International Students